 1. Visit Bridal Veil Falls

-Just a 15-minute drive from Raglan, the massive Bridal Veil Falls (they are 55 meters tall) is a great spot to spend a few hours.
-The falls here are what is known as a plunge waterfall because the water plunges into the Pakoka River.
+Just a 15-minute drive from Raglan, the massive Bridal Veil Falls (they are 55 meters/180 feet tall) is a great spot to spend a few hours.
+It’s one of the most spectacular waterfalls in New Zealand!
+The falls are what is known as a plunge waterfall because the water plunges into the Pakoka River.

 It’s an easy-moderate walk from the car park to the bottom of the falls, which will take about 20 minutes each way.
 Although, I should note it may take a little longer on your return as you need to climb back up the 300 steps, which can be quite a leg-workout.
 For a shorter, easier walk, consider just doing the 10-minute walk to the top of the falls, this trail is wheelchair and stroller friendly, and honestly, the view from the viewpoint here is epic!